 Examples include a brand-focused, value-based display retargeting campaign, via the Google Display Network, targeted towards website visitors.
 Another one is a brand-focused Google Ads display campaign.

 The question about whether it’s worth paying for people searching for your brand via paid ads is a long-standing one.
-At Rocket we are big fans of these brand campaigns and time and again we’ve seen them deliver strong results.
+At Rocket, we are big fans of these brand campaigns and time and again we’ve seen them deliver strong results.
 The advantages of such campaigns are:

 Anecdotally, as well as in tests we have run, when branded search has been turned off, the uplift in organic results plus the savings in the cost of branded search does not equate to the revenue that has been lost.

-Review your marketing budget for 2023 with fresh eyes.
+Review your marketing budget for 2024 with fresh eyes.
 Separate media budget you spend on brand campaigns vs other bottom-of-the-funnel campaigns.
 Remember, brand campaigns will always be cheaper and generate a stronger ROI than regular campaigns.
 This is OK though; the regular campaigns are valuable in introducing new people to your offering and these are the people who in the future will possibly be running brand searches.
 Ideally, you should be running both types of campaigns.

-The big players like Google and Facebook will continue to push marketers into using their suite of automation options when running paid campaigns.
+The big players like Google and Meta will continue to push marketers into using their suite of automation options when running paid campaigns.
 The challenge will be to determine when this works in your business' interest and when it doesn't.
 There is no doubt that over the long term, automation will bring many benefits to the lives of marketers, but the question in the short term is when this will be the case and when it won't.

 Marketers need to be smart in determining when machines can do things more effectively and at a better level than humans.
 Most importantly, you need to use your judgement to identify the moments when technology won't understand the intricacies of a campaign and the nuances of your audience.
 This is where that human touch will still be needed.